Lip Liners That Actually Work on Olive Skin

 Muted Browns (Most Reliable Category)

 This is the most consistently flattering category for olive skin.
 Muted browns tend to absorb into the undertone rather than fighting it.
+These shades align with our broader muted lip liners guide.

 These are your easiest everyday shades — they define the lips without pulling orange or looking overly done.
+For more options in this category, explore our guide to brown lip liners.

 Deeper Neutrals (More Definition)